-It’s easy to look at spring cleaning as just another chore to add to your list of “to-do’s.”
+It’s easy to look at spring cleaning as just another chore to add to your list of to-do’s.
 But why not flip the script and see it as transforming your home into a sanctuary—a place where you can always find comfort and joy?
 By taking this more mindful approach to spring cleaning, it becomes an act of self-care.
-You might be surprised how good it feels to flip your mattress, vacuum the hard-to-reach cobwebs, and let the sunshine in through newly cleaned windows!
+You might be surprised how good it feels to turn over your mattress, vacuum the hard-to-reach cobwebs, and let the sunshine in through newly cleaned windows!

 By nature of what it is, the trash can is likely one of the dirtiest parts of any home.
 We all know this to be true, but it’s probably not an area we give a lot of thought to cleaning.
 Time to address the grime once and for all.
 Start by putting your emptied trash can in the sink and add a few drops of dish soap.
 This is where the Field & Future by H-E-B dish soap comes in clutch.